José Padilla (academic administrator): Early life and education

 Padilla was born at a United States Army base in Augsburg, West Germany, and was raised in Toledo, Ohio.
 He earned a bachelor's degree in elementary education from the University of Toledo and a Juris Doctor from the University of Michigan School of Law.

 Career

 Padilla began his career practicing law.

 Since 2005, Padilla had served as General Counsel at DePaul University and in 2019 became the secretary of the university.
 In 2010, he was named one of 100 influential Hispanics in the October 2010 edition of the Hispanic Business magazine.

 In July 2020, Padilla was selected to be vice president, general counsel and secretary to the Board of Regents at the University of Colorado.

-President of Valparaiso University (2021 - present)
+President of Valparaiso University (2021–present)

-On 30 October 2021, Padilla was inaugurated as the 19th President of Valparaiso University.
-He is the first Mexican-American and Roman Catholic president to serve the Lutheran university.
+On February 28, 2021, Padilla was inaugurated as the 19th President of Valparaiso University.
+He is the first Mexican-American and the first Roman Catholic president of this Lutheran university.
 Upon taking office, Padilla had inherited a university in declining attendance and revenue.
 In response, he announced a five-year strategic plan called "Uplift Valpo."